viniciusmesquitac/IsItReal/README.md

-# IsItReal
+# Twitter analyser
-App to validate screenshots of twitter news and share results quickly
+App to validate screenshots of twitter news and store results in the history to share in other social medias and also can be accessed later on.

 # Prototype